javahometech/helm/README.md

+# Helm Kubernetes
-# helm package manager for packaging and deploying kubernetes applications
+Helm is for packaging and deploying kubernetes applications
 ## NOTE - If you get error like this

 ```